raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

     e-- .array -->b
 </div>

-We then invoked `oneToFive.slice(3)`.
-We didn't make a copy, but we noted that we were no longer safe, so then when we called `oneToFive[3] = 'for'`, we made another copy.
-We then were safe again, so invoking `oneToFive[4] = 'marun'` did not make a third copy.

-The behaviour is identical to the behaviour of making a copy every time we slice, or every time we write, but we're stingier about making copies when we don't need them.
+The result is identical to the behaviour of making a copy every time we slice, or every time we write, but we're stingier about making copies when we don't need them.

 And now, other destructive methods are literally a doddle: